 To use this effectively, add ‘based on your recent experience’ in your NPS Survey at the start or end of the survey question:

-Option 1 - Based on your recent purchase, how likely are you to recommend us to your friends & family?
+- Based on your recent purchase, how likely are you to recommend us to your family, a friend, or a colleague?

-Here's a post-purchase NPS survey template that not only lets customers rate their experience but also share what they liked or disliked about the overall experience. it consists of closed-ended questions that help collecting feedback on aspects like pricing, billing, checkout, product availability, etc.
+Here's a post-purchase NPS survey template that not only lets customers rate their experience but also shares what they liked or disliked about the overall experience. it consists of closed-ended questions that help collect customer feedback on aspects like pricing, billing, checkout, product availability, etc.

 Even though we recommend using CES Surveys for post-service feedback, NPS Surveys are also popularly used for this type of feedback.
 You can integrate NPS Software with your Helpdesk Tools and trigger NPS Surveys when tickets are closed.

-This will enable you to get feedback about your specific support staff as well as get complete feedback for your team.
-You can use this to identify trending issues in your support team and also link it directly to support staff and help staff performance.
+This will enable you to get customer feedback about your specific support staff as well as get complete feedback for your team.
+You can use this to identify unhappy customers and the trending issues in your support team and also link it directly to support staff and help staff performance.

 5. Rate our business as a place of work: Add “(Company Name) as a place of work”

 NPS Surveys can also be used to measure Employee Loyalty.
 Change the NPS question wording to make the question as follows: